Surgeries, sharp 4-manifolds and the Alexander polynomial: Introduction

 \section{Introduction}

 A knot $K\subseteq S^3$ is said to be an $L$-space knot if there is $p/q\in \mathbb{Q}$ such that the 3-manifold $S_{p/q}^3(K)$ obtained by $p/q$-surgery on $K$ is an $L$-space.
 It is known that the Heegaard Floer homology of an $L$-space obtained in this way is determined by the Alexander polynomial of $K$ and the surgery slope.
 We show that under certain circumstances, the Alexander polynomial is determined by the surgery coefficient and the resulting manifold.
+A sharp 4-manifold is one whose intersection form determines, in a sense made precise later, the Heegaard Floer homology $d$-invariants of its boundary.
 Throughout this paper, we will always assume that the intersection form of a sharp 4-manifold is negative-definite. \begin{thm} Suppose that for some $p/q>0$, there are knots $K,K'\in S^3$ such that $S^3_{p/q}(K)=S^3_{p/q}(K')$ is an $L$-space bounding a sharp 4-manifold.
 If $p/q\geq 4g(K)+4$, then

 \end{thm} The most obvious limitation of Theorem~\ref{thm:Alexuniqueness} is the required existence of a sharp 4-manifold.
-It turns out that given one sharp 4-manifold bounding $S^3_{p/q}(K)$, we can construct one bounding $S^3_{p'/q'}(K)$ for any $p'/q'\geq p/q$. \begin{thm} If $S^3_{p/q}(K)$ bounds a sharp 4-manifold for some $p/q>0$, then $S^3_{p'/q'}(K)$ bounds a sharp 4-manifold for all $p'/q'\geq p/q$. \end{thm} Owens and Strle show that if $S^3_{p/q}(K)$ bounds a negative-definite 4-manifold $X$, then $S^3_{p'/q'}(K)$ bounds a negative-definite 4-manifold for any $p'/q'\geq p/q$ by taking a certain negative-definite cobordism from $S^3_{p/q}(K)$ to $S^3_{p'/q'}(K)$ and gluing it to $X$ \cite{Owens12negdef}.
+It turns out that given one sharp 4-manifold bounding $S^3_{p/q}(K)$, we can construct one bounding $S^3_{p'/q'}(K)$ for any $p'/q'\geq p/q$. \begin{thm} If $S^3_{p/q}(K)$ bounds a sharp 4-manifold for some $p/q>0$, then $S^3_{p'/q'}(K)$ bounds a sharp 4-manifold for all $p'/q'\geq p/q$. \end{thm} Owens and Strle show that if $S^3_{p/q}(K)$ bounds a negative-definite 4-manifold $X$, then $S^3_{p'/q'}(K)$ bounds a negative-definite 4-manifold for any $p'/q'\geq p/q$ by taking a certain negative-definite cobordism from $S^3_{p/q}(K)$ to $S^3_{p'/q'}(K)$ and gluing it to $X$ \cite{Owens2012negdef}.
 We prove Theorem~\ref{thm:sharpextension} by showing that if $X$ is sharp, then this construction results in a sharp 4-manifold.

 We apply these results to the problem of finding characterizing slopes of torus knots.
 We say that $p/q$ is a {\em characterizing slope} for $K$ if $S^3_{p/q}(K)=S^3_{p/q}(K')$ implies that $K=K'$.
-Using a combination of Heegaard Floer homology and geometric techniques, Ni and Zhang were able to prove the following theorem. \begin{thm}[Ni and Zhang, \cite{Ni14characterizing}] For the torus knot $T_{r,s}$ with $r>s>1$ any non-trivial slope $p/q$ satisfying
+Using a combination of Heegaard Floer homology and geometric techniques, Ni and Zhang were able to prove the following theorem. \begin{thm}[Ni and Zhang, \cite{Ni2014characterizing}] For the torus knot $T_{r,s}$ with $r>s>1$ any non-trivial slope $p/q$ satisfying

 is a characterizing slope. \end{thm} Their argument requires a bound on the genus of any knot $K$ satisfying $S^3_{p/q}(K)=S^3_{p/q}(T_{r,s})$.
 Since $S^3_{p/q}(T_{r,s})$ is an $L$-space bounding a sharp 4-manifold for $p/q\geq rs-1$, we can apply Theorem~\ref{thm:Alexuniqueness} to obtain the equality $g(K)=g(T_{r,s})$, whenever $p/q\geq 4g(K)+4$.
 This allows us to lower their quadratic bound to one which is linear in $rs$. \begin{thm} For the torus knot $T_{r,s}$ with $r>s>1$ any non-trivial slope $p/q$ satisfying